 Deaths from coronary artery disease have plummeted in recent decades, and cholesterol-lowering statin drugs have played a major role in this success story.
 So why do many people fear statins and refuse to take them—or start and then stop taking them?
-Often to blame are concerns about safety—aroused by the list of possible problems listed in the package inserts and in ads, by actual adverse effects experienced by statin users, or by far-fetched rumors on the Internet.
+Often to blame are concerns about safety—aroused by the potential problems listed in the package inserts and in ads, by actual adverse effects experienced by statin users, or by far-fetched rumors on the Internet.
 The clearest risk of statins is muscle damage resulting in weakness, tenderness and/or pain.
 Most experts say that even this is relatively uncommon.
 But is it really?

 Statins and muscle pain: some background